1v4n4/1v4n4/README.md

  :computer: My stack includes JavaScript, Ruby, RoR, React, MySQL...

  :heavy_plus_sign: Currently, I'm figuring out Typescript.

+ 🙃 Twelve-day gap which you can see on my contribution graph?
+I was in Amsterdam.

   ☎️ I’d love to hear from you, so reach me on - [1v4n4](https://www.1v4n4.me), <a rel="me" href="https://fosstodon.org/@nosurprises">Mastodon</a>, [LinkedIn](https://www.linkedin.com/in/1v4n4/), or ivananl@yahoo.com.
 Twitter is deactivated.